 Cory R. Lacy is an Associate in Lozano Smith’s San Diego office.
-Mr. Lacy’s practice focuses on facilities and business matters, as well as labor and employment issues for clients in Southern California.
+Mr. Lacy’s practice focuses on the representation of school districts, community college districts, special districts, and municipalities in areas including facilities and business, labor and employment, workplace investigations, municipal law, and public finance for clients throughout California.

 The Public Employment Relations Board (PERB) recently reaffirmed the importance of meeting and conferring with unions regarding information requests.
 In Department of State Hospitals (PERB Dec.
 No. 2568-S) (DSH), PERB concluded that an employer violated the Dills Act by refusing to provide relevant and necessary information to a union requesting such information in order to represent its member.

 A group of 14 patients filed a complaint against a DSH ...